magpie-ea/magpie-modules/docs/custom_events.md

 ```
 // assume that `option1` is always the correct answer.
-// the view passes the `data` for this trial as an arg to all custom functions
+// the view passes the trial `data` as an arg to all custom functions

 function checkResponse(data) {
     $('input[name=answer]').on('change', function() {